Small Cell Breast Cancer

-Small Cell breast carcinoma is a very rare, yet highly aggressive variant of a neuroendocrine carcinoma, which sometimes presents in the breast.
+Small Cell breast cancer is a very rare, yet highly aggressive variant of a neuroendocrine carcinoma, which sometimes presents in the breast.
 Small cell cancers most commonly develop in the lung, and then possibly metastasize to the breast, so a full and exhaustive staging study is usually necessary when this type of cancer presents in the breast.
-Small cell breast carcinoma has alternatively been referred to as ‘oat cell‘ carcinoma of the breast, small cell neuroendocrine carcinoma of the breast, and small cell undifferentiated breast carcinoma.
+Small cell breast cancer has alternatively been referred to as ‘oat cell‘ carcinoma of the breast, small cell neuroendocrine carcinoma of the breast, and small cell undifferentiated breast carcinoma.

 I just want to let you know that I have created a newer version of this page with more up-to-date information on Small Cell Breast Carcinoma.
 However, this page still has very great research material, and I would still use it.